MarcusWolschon/osmeditor4android/documentation/docs/help/en/Simple actions.md

 If an OSM object has been copied or cut to the clipboard paste it at the tapped position and remain in the same mode allowing to be pasted repeatedly.
 The mode can then be exited by pressing the back button or the back arrow in the title bar..
 This menu item will only be shown if there is something in the clipboard.

+## In Address mode

+### Add address node

+Adds a node at the clicked location and adds address tags with prediction.
+If the node is part of a building way it will further add "entrance=yes" if not present.

+### Add address interpolation

+Create an address interpolation and start the dedicated editor.

+Notes:

+- closed ways do not make sense for address interpolations.
+- the start and end address nodes are added at the end of the way, any intermediate address nodes are ignored.
+### Add map note

+Create a new OSM map note at the tapped position, starting the note editor.